python/mypy/CONTRIBUTING.md

 We are trying to keep the backlog at a manageable size, an issue that is unlikely to be acted upon in foreseeable future is going to be respectfully closed.
-This doesn't mean the issue is not important, but rather reflects the man power limits of the team.
+This doesn't mean the issue is not important, but rather reflects the limits of the team.

 The **question** label is for issue threads where a user is asking a question but it isn't yet clear that it represents something to actually